#12DaysOfKindmas

 Thank frontline and essential workers

-Our frontline and essential workers have had a very hectic and challenging year, and may not get as much downtime as they would like or need over the festive period.
-Why not display a 'thank you' sign in your front window to let them know you're grateful for their work and dedication and to lift their spirits?
-Even dropping them a simple text, phone call or Christmas card would be appreciated too.
+Our frontline and essential workers have a very challenging time at this time of year.
+Why not let them know you're grateful for their work and dedication?
+Even dropping them a simple text, phone call or Christmas card would be appreciated.

 If your neighbour is a frontline worker, you could also help with little things, like: